DARLING Julia (1956 – 2005)

 Julia’s friend, Mr Tim Dalling, informed us of the lovely person that she was and pointed us in the direction of her work and the following brief details are taken from her website.

-Julia Darling was one of the U.K.’s most important and passionate advocates of the importance of creativity in healthcare.
+After being awarded a distinction on her MA in Poetry Studies at Newcastle University in 2002, Julia was appointed an Associate Royal Literary Fund Fellow of Literature and Health at the University.
+Her room in the Percy Building was directly opposite the Royal Victoria Infirmary, where she received treatment for her advanced breast cancer.
+Julia called this time “the most creative year I have ever had”, becoming one of the U.K.’s most important and passionate advocates of the importance of creativity in healthcare.
 She thought poetry was something which should involve doctors, healthcare professionals and their patients.
-Having been diagnosed with breast cancer in 1994, Julia began to explore her own experience through writing and her poetry books ‘Sudden Collapses in Public Places’ and ‘Apology for Absence’ are her own eloquent testimony to living a life with a life-threatening illness.
+Julia began to explore her own experience through writing and her poetry books, with ‘Sudden Collapses in Public Places’ and ‘Apology for Absence’ becoming her own eloquent testimonies to living a life with a life-threatening illness.

 Julia also wrote a poem about Jesmond Old Cemetery, which we absolutely love: